On the optimal pivot path of simplex method for linear programming based on reinforcement learning: Proposed RL Algorithm

 Before applying reinforcement learning, this section presents the constructed state, action, and reward functions suitable for the simplex method.
 We provide two action-space definitions and two reward-function definitions.
 It is noteworthy that this is not a one-to-one correspondence.
-There were four combinations of RL models, as listed in Table~\ref{tab:model}.
+There are four combinations of RL models, as listed in Table~\ref{tab:model}.

-\paragraph{\textbf{State}} We chose the simplex tableaux as the state representation of the reinforcement learning model.
-Simplex tableaux is the solution state representation of the simplex method, on which traditional pivot rules rely.
+\paragraph{\textbf{State}} We choose the simplex tableaux as the state representation of the reinforcement learning model.
+Simplex tableaux is the solution state representation of the simplex method on which traditional pivot rules rely.
 The tableaux contains $c$,$A$,$b$,$I_{B}$,$c_{B}$,$\bar{c}$, where $I_{B}$ are the column indexes corresponding to basis variables.
 The simplex tableaux completely represents the current solution state of the input instance and there is no redundant information.

-\paragraph{\textbf{Double Action Sets}} In the reinforcement learning model of the MCTS rule, actions corresponds to feasible entering basis variables.
+\paragraph{\textbf{Two Action Sets}} In the reinforcement learning model of the MCTS rule, actions corresponds to feasible entering basis variables.
 We have provided two definitions of action spaces.
-One action space contains variables with reduced costs of less than zero, i.e., non-basic variables whose objective value can be reduced by a one-step pivot, as shown in formula (\ref{eq:action_leq}).
+One action space contains variables with reduced costs of less than zero, i.e., non-basic variables whose objective value can be reduced by a one-step pivot, as shown in Formula (\ref{eq:action_leq}).

 The other type of action space corresponds to variables whose reduced costs are not equal to zero.
-Compared with the former, this definition adds non-basic variables corresponding to reduced costs greater than zero (see formula (\ref{eq:action_neq})).
-However, on the surface, it seems that a variable with a reduced cost greater than zero does not make much sense, which represents the greedy idea of trying to find a path with fewer pivot iterations at the expense of the objective benefit in one step.
+Compared with the former, this definition adds non-basic variables corresponding to reduced costs greater than zero (see Formula (\ref{eq:action_neq})).
+Although on the surface a variable with a reduced cost greater than zero does not make much sense.
+However, it represents the greedy idea of trying to find a path with fewer pivot iterations at the expense of the objective benefit in one step.

-\paragraph{\textbf{Double Reward Functions}} We also provide two definitions for the reward function.
-The first reward function is defined as the opposite number of pivot iterations, which intuitively reflects the goal of minimizing the number of iterations, as shown in formula (\ref{eq:reward_1}).
+\paragraph{\textbf{Two Reward Functions}} We also provide two definitions for the reward function.
+The first reward function is defined as the opposite number of pivot iterations, which intuitively reflects the goal of minimizing the number of iterations, as shown in Formula (\ref{eq:reward_1}).
 One advantage of this is that in addition to having a minimum number of pivot iterations, the action selection guided by this reward is completely random, resulting in more randomness to find multiple pivot paths.